tb-dhk/food-pod/README.md

 # Data Preparation and Model Training

-This project provides a streamlined way to prepare image data, augment it, split it into training and validation sets, and train a model using YOLO format annotations.
-The Makefile helps automate these steps.
+This project helps you prepare image data, augment it, split it into training and validation sets, and train a model using YOLO format annotations.
+The Makefile automates these steps.

 ## Prerequisites